lazarevtill/Servo-Cam/HOMEASSISTANT_INTEGRATION.md

 ### 3. Add Integration via UI

-1. Ensure the Servo Cam backend is running (Home Assistant add-on, `servo-cam.service`, or `python3 main.py` during development) so Zeroconf stays online.
+1. Ensure the Servo Cam backend is running (`servo-cam.service` or `python3 main.py` during development) so Zeroconf stays online.
 2. Navigate to **Settings** → **Devices & Services** in Home Assistant.
 3. A **"New device discovered"** prompt for **Servo Security Camera** should appear automatically.
 Click **Configure**.
 4. If you dismiss the prompt, click **+ Add Integration** and search for "Servo Security Camera".